jaredh123/angular-fridge-list/README.md

 ----------

 ## Description
-A refrigerator list making website built with JavaScript using an Angular framework and Firebase 2 database.
+A refrigerator list making website built with TypeScript using an Angular framework and Firebase 2 database.

 ## Known Bugs
 * No known bugs.